Little Goose Spare Transformers for Lower Snake River Plants

 Buyer not available

-The Department of Defense, through the Defense Logistics Agency (DLA Land and Maritime), is seeking quotes for the procurement of power transformers, specifically NSN 5950001396661, under a Total Small Business Set-Aside.
-The requirement includes a quantity of 8 units, with delivery expected within 49 days after order placement, and the contract may result in an Indefinite Delivery Contract (IDC) with a total value not exceeding $250,000 over its one-year term.
-These transformers are critical components for electrical and electronic equipment, and the selected vendor will ship items to various DLA depots both within the continental United States and overseas.
-Interested parties must submit their quotes electronically, and any inquiries should be directed to the buyer via email at DibbsBSM@dla.mil.
+The Department of Defense, through the Defense Logistics Agency (DLA Land and Maritime), is seeking quotes for the procurement of 18 units of the Power Transformer (NSN 5950014702938).
+This solicitation aims to establish an Indefinite Delivery Contract (IDC) with a term of one year or until the total orders reach $250,000, with an estimated 12 orders per year and a guaranteed minimum quantity of 2.
+The transformers are critical components in various electrical and electronic equipment applications, and deliveries will be made to multiple DLA depots both within the continental United States (CONUS) and outside (OCONUS).
+Interested vendors must submit their quotes electronically, and any inquiries should be directed to the buyer via email at DibbsBSM@dla.mil.
+The solicitation is available online, and hard copies will not be provided.

 Buyer not available